astronomer/docs/software/export-task-logs.md

 - Each container running an Airflow component for a Deployment receives its own [Vector](https://vector.dev/) sidecar.
 - Task logs are written to a shared directory.
-- The Vector sidecar reads logs from the shared directory and writes them to ElasticSearch .
+- The Vector sidecar reads logs from the shared directory and writes them to ElasticSearch.

 This implementation is recommended for organizations that: